Cherry Chocolate Pavlova Recipe – Meringue Dessert Cake

 Chocolate Cherry Pavlova is a meringue dessert that's made of crispy on the outside and soft and fluffy as a cloud inside meringue disk, which is then topped with whipped cream and cherry sauce.

-Combine egg whites and sugar in a bowl of a mixer and whip on high speed of a stand mixer for about 15 minutes (will take longer if using a hand-held mixer).
+To a bowl of a mixer add 6 large egg whites 1 3/4 cup granulated sugarand 1/8 tsp kosher salt in a bowl of a mixer and whip on high speed of a stand mixer for about 15 minutes (it will take longer if using a hand-held mixer), or when the egg whites ball up around the whisk and the meringue is very glossy and thick.

-Now, sift the cornstarch and cream of tartar into the egg whites and carefully fold them in.
+Now, sift the 2 2/3 Tbsp cornstarch and 1 tsp cream of tartar into the egg whites and carefully fold them in.

-Next, sift the cocoa powder and fold again.
-Lastly, add the chopped chocolate pieces (or chocolate chips) and fold.
+Next, sift the 3 Tbsp cocoa powder and fold again.
+Lastly, add the chopped 1/4 cup chopped chocolate pieces (or chocolate chips) and fold.

 Spread the chocolate meringue within the drawn circle.